Apteco/AptecoCustomChannels/KlickTipp/README.md

 But also trigger Outbounds, which contacts a webhooks endpoint with the data setup in the outbound

-The tagging is using the email address as the identifier, so does not need the subscriber id here
+The tagging is using the email address as the identifier, so does not need the `subscriberId` here

 If a subscriber gets a tag that it already have, then the update is still marked as successful.

+To use tagging, please configure the integration parameter `mode=tags`

 ## Subscribing

-Support operations
+Supported operations
 - Subscribe
 - Update
 - Unsubscribe